WHY DO CHRISTIANS TAKE THE BIBLE SERIOUSLY?

 • The expulsion of the Jews from Rome

-Of course many critics of the Bible would disagree that the Bible is scientifically accurate.
+Of course, many critics of the Bible would disagree that the Bible is scientifically accurate.
 They point to verses that say things like “the sun stood still” in Joshua 10:13 or John’s reference to “the four corners of the Earth” (Rev. 7:1).
 And they conclude that the Bible teaches that the Sun revolves around a flat, four-cornered Earth.

 Well, they are overlooking the fact that the writers of the Bible were not writing a technical textbook on astronomy.
 They were describing things as they appeared to the eye (as was the case in Joshua 10) or employing normal figures of speech, as was the case with John’s reference to the “four corners of the Earth.”

-When the apostle John referred to the “four corners of the Earth” in Revelation 7:1 he was using a figure of speech to describe the extremities of the land in the four cardinal directions: North, South, East and West.
+When the apostle John referred to the “four corners of the Earth” in Revelation 7:1 he was using a figure of speech to describe the extremities of the land in the four cardinal directions: North, South, East, and West.
 And we still use this figure of speech today.
 News agencies boast about how they have sent out their reporters to the four corners of the Earth to track down their stories.

-So, keeping in mind that the writers of the Bible described things in simple terms as they appeared to the eye, and that they employed figures of speech (metaphors, personification and such) does away with many of the alleged scientific inaccuracies in the Bible.
+So, keeping in mind that the writers of the Bible described things in simple terms as they appeared to the eye, and that they employed figures of speech (metaphors, personification, and such) does away with many of the alleged scientific inaccuracies in the Bible.

 Now, granted, Scripture is out-of-sync with some of the philosophies and theories some scientists hold to.
 The most obvious being atheistic naturalism and the theory of biological macro-evolution.
 If a scientist believes everything that exists came into being from nothing and by nothing and then evolved to its current state via a mindless series of unguided natural causes, then yes!—the Bible is out-of-sync with that.
 That goes without saying.
-But when it comes to known, testable, verifiable facts, the Bible has been found to be in perfect harmony with the way things really are, which is incredible when you think about it, because as you know the Bible was written two to four thousand years ago—long before the invention of microscopes, telescopes, satellites, and other technologies that have allowed us to investigate our Earth and the universe.
+But when it comes to known, testable, verifiable facts, the Bible has been found to be in perfect harmony with the way things really are, which is incredible when you think about it, because as you know the Bible was written two to four thousand years ago—long before the invention of microscopes, telescopes, satellites, and other technologies that have allowed us to investigate the Earth and universe.

 The fact that the Bible was written so long ago, touches on a myriad of topics, and yet does not contain any scientific errors, might be considered evidence for divine inspiration all on its own.
 Why?
 Without exception, every ancient religious writing has certain unscientific views of astronomy, medicine, hygiene, and so on.